 A Primer on the Federal Trails Act

-This Article is written for general informational purposes only.
+This Article is written by Owners’ Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding some of the basic aspects of the federal Trails Act and rails-to-trails taking claims.
 This Article is not to be viewed as providing legal advice or to be considered as a substitute for consulting with an experienced eminent domain lawyer on the matters covered herein.

 First, some history….